About the VetHeart of Georgia

 In 1992 the GVMA Foundation was chartered by the GVMA Board of Directors to serve as a support arm of the GVMA.
-During the past decade, the foundation has developed animal welfare programs, supported various other existing programs that contribute to the well-being of animals and enhance the human-animal bond, and helped to provide 82 scholarships and awards to Georgia’s students totaling more than $75,000.
+During the past decade, the foundation has developed animal welfare programs, supported various other existing programs that contribute to the well-being of animals and enhance the human-animal bond, and helped to provide scholarships and awards to Georgia’s students.

 1. The GVMA Foundation Fund for Companion Animals has been created to enable GVMA veterinarians to apply for funding to support cases that meet specific client, patient and treatment criteria for financial hardship and non-routine care.
 This Fund is an active way for members to see their Foundation contributions working in a very compassionate manner at the local level.
 Download an application.